 The standard approach to dealing with software failures is to work hard to find and eliminate software faults.
-Approaches such as extensive testing [8], static analysis [17, 44, 36], software model checking [12], error correction codes [40], and software isolation mechanisms [1] are all designed, in part, to eliminate as many potential errors as possible.
-We expect that Bristlecone will complement these other techniques: Bristlecone will enable software systems to recover from software errors that the other techniques do not catch.
+Approaches such as extensive testing [22], static analysis [23-25], software model checking [26], error correction codes [27], and software isolation mechanisms [28] are all designed, in part, to eliminate as many potential errors as possible.
+We expect that Bristlecone will complement these other techniques: Bristlecone will enable software systems to recover from software errors that the other techniques miss.

-Many programming languages, including Java, provide an exception handling mechanism [18].
-One issue with exceptions is that it can be very difficult for developers to reason about which instructions are likely to throw exceptions - in many languages, a significant fraction of all statements in the program can potentially throw an exception.
-Moreover, writing exception handlers requires developers to reason about how to recover the computation from a failure - note that the failed operation may leave critical data structures in inconsistent, partially updated states.
+Many programming languages, including Java, provide an exception handling mechanism [29].
+Writing exception handlers requires developers to reason about what parts of the computation are effected by the failure and how to recover the computation from a failure - note that the failed operation may leave critical data structures in inconsistent, partially updated states.

-Software fault tolerance researchers have developed many methods to address software failures.
-Recovery blocks[4] allow a developer to provide multiple implementations of a given algorithm and an acceptance test for these implementations.
-This technique requires the developer to expend the effort to develop multiple implementations of a given algorithm and an acceptance test for the recovery block.
+Fault tolerance researchers have developed many methods to address software failures.
+Recovery blocks allow a developer to provide multiple implementations of an algorithm and an acceptance test for these implementations [30].
+This technique requires the developer to expend the effort to develop multiple implementations and acceptance tests.
 Furthermore, the recovery block technique may fail if the algorithms share a common defect or if there is an error in the acceptance test.

-Backward recovery uses a combination of checkpointing and acceptance tests (or error detection) to prevent a software system from entering an incorrect state [46, 33, 10, 45].
+Backward recovery uses a combination of checkpointing and acceptance tests (or error detection) to prevent a software system from entering an incorrect state [31-34].
 Unfortunately, it can be difficult to handle deterministic failures using backward recovery as the same software error will likely cause the software system to repeatedly fail.
-Forward recovery uses multiple copies of a computation to recover from transient errors [26].
+Forward recovery uses multiple copies of a computation to recover from transient errors [35].
 Forward recovery is designed to handle intermittent failures - it cannot help deterministic errors that affect all copies of the computation.

-Databases utilize transactions to ensure that the database is never left in a half-updated state by a partially completed sequences of operations [19].
-Transactions ensure that either all or none of the operations update the database.
-Researchers have developed software transactional memory to provide transactions to software systems as an alternate synchronization method [39, 3, 22, 42, 23].
+Databases utilize transactions to ensure that the database is never left in a halfupdated state by a partially completed sequences of operations [3].

-In N-version programming, the developer constructs a software system out of multiple, independent implementations and a decision algorithm to decide which result to use in the event of a disagreement [6].
-However, N-version programming may be prohibitively expensive.
-It requires multiple implementations which must be independent enough to not share failure modes but similar enough to be comparable.
-It can be difficult to ensure that the different versions are not vulnerable to the same failure modes.
+In N-version programming, the developer constructs a software system out of multiple, independent implementations and a decision algorithm to decide which result to use in the event of a disagreement [36].
+However, N-version programming may be prohibitively expensive - it requires developers to perform the difficult task of implementing multiple versions that are independent enough to not share failure modes but similar enough to be comparable.

-There has recently been renewed interest in developing recovery mechanisms.
-The Recovery-Oriented Computing project has explored integrating an undo operation into software systems [32] and constructing systems out of a set of individually rebootable components [9].
-Failure oblivious computing is designed to address memory errors in C programs [35].
+The Recovery-Oriented Computing project has explored integrating an undo operation into software systems [37] and constructing systems out of a set of individually rebootable components [38].
+Failure oblivious computing is designed to address memory errors in C programs [39].
 It detects erroneous memory operations and discards illegal write operations and manufactures values for invalid read operations.
-DieHard handles similar memory errors by using replication and randomization of the memory layout [7].
+DieHard handles similar memory errors by using replication and randomization of the memory layout [40].
 Randomization probabilistically ensures that illegal memory operations can only damage data structures in one of the replicants.

-Specification-based data structure repair automatically generates repair algorithms from declarative consistency specifications [15] and imperative consistency checking code [28].
+Specification-based data structure repair automatically generates repair algorithms from declarative specifications [7] and imperative consistency checking code [41].
 This technique enables software systems to recover from data structure consistency errors.
-The results from this research indicate that the generated repair algorithms can effectively repair inconsistent data structures in these software systems to enable the software systems to continue to operate successfully in cases where the original application would have failed.

-Researchers have used meta-languages to decompose numerical computations into parallelizable tasks [34].
-This technique is applicable to parallelizable numerical computations that compute the answers to many subproblems and then combine these answers to compute an overall answer.
-If one of the subcomputations fails, this approach simply ignores the failure.
-The developer uses random sampling to estimate how likely a failure is to yield unacceptable results.
+Researchers have used meta-languages to decompose numerical computations into parallelizable tasks [42].
+This technique is applicable to parallelizable numerical computations that compute many subproblems and then combine the subproblem results to compute an overall result.
+If one of the subcomputations executes slowly, this approach can ignore the subcomputation.
 Bristlecone is designed to handle a broader class of software systems including servers, control systems, and office applications.
-Bristlecone is designed for software systems that may require stronger correctness guarantees; Bristlecone uses consistency checking and rollback to prevent software errors from corrupting critical data structures.
-Bristlecone also uses developer-provided specifications to guarantee that the software systems continued execution is safe.
+Bristlecone can provide stronger correctness guarantees.